-- ICF-Avalis liquidity line, in collaboration with financial institutions, to cover the liquidity needs of SMEs as a result of the emergency situation arising from Covidien-19. - Continuation of the ICF Eurocredit line, launched in the year 2017, and which conveys- the image and resemblance of the European public investment banks-, in co-investment regime, ERDF funds allocated to the financing of the Catalan business network, focusing on in SMEs. - Strengthening the differential and strategic lines: Social housing, Green Economy and Social Economy, among others. - Maintenance of lines of co-investment with private financial entities, valuing the complementarity of the Group in the financial market and its effect as a catalyst and financial tool. - Alignment of the activity with the Sustainable Development Goals (SDA) and the implementation of the United Nations Agenda 2030.
+- Continuation of the ICF Eurocrèdit line, launched in the 2017 financial year, and which channels -in the image and likeness of European public investment banks-, on a co-investment basis, ERDF funds aimed at financing the Catalan business fabric, focusing on SMEs. - Strengthening of the differential and strategic lines: Social Housing, Green Economy and Social Economy, among others. - Maintenance of co-investment lines with private financial entities, highlighting the Group's complementarity in the financial market and its effect as a catalyst and driver of financing. - Alignment of the activity with the Sustainable Development Goals (SDGs) and the implementation of the United Nations 2030 agenda.